‘Australians Helping Australians In Need’ is the philosophy behind MSS Security’s Workplace Giving Program (WGP).

-Alzheimer’s Australia (AA) provides support, advocacy, policy, services and research for Australians with dementia.
+Dementia Australia (DA) provides support, advocacy, policy, services and research for Australians with dementia.

-Your donations help AA conduct research and deliver strategies and programs to achieve better outcomes for people with dementia and their families, such as the promotion of the Brain Matters campaign in 2015.
+Your donations help DA conduct research and deliver strategies and programs to achieve better outcomes for people with dementia and their families, such as the promotion of the Brain Matters campaign in 2015.